ShanikwaH/ai-bi-dashboard/docs/INTERVIEW_PREPARATION_GUIDE.md

 ### Question: "Tell me about a data analytics project you're proud of."

 #### **SITUATION:**
-"Organizations across industries struggle with data analysis - it's time-consuming, requires technical expertise, and insights often come too late to be actionable.
-I saw analysts spending days creating reports that executives would only skim, and business users who couldn't access data insights without submitting tickets to data teams."
+"Organizations across industries struggle with two critical bottlenecks: First, data analysis is time-consuming, requires technical expertise, and insights often come too late to be actionable.
+Second, before you can even analyze data, you need to clean it - and that's where most time gets lost.
+I saw analysts spending 80% of their time cleaning data - removing duplicates, handling missing values, standardizing formats - before they could even start the actual analysis.
+Business users couldn't access data insights without submitting tickets to data teams, and when they did, the data often wasn't clean enough to trust."

 #### **TASK:**
-"I set out to democratize data analysis by building a platform that would:
+"I set out to democratize both data cleaning AND data analysis by building a platform that would:
+- Make data preparation accessible through visual SQL templates, not just code
 - Make analytics accessible to non-technical users through natural language
 - Reduce insight generation time from days to seconds
+- Handle messy, real-world data automatically
 - Provide AI-powered recommendations, not just charts
 - Support multiple industries with different analytical needs
 - Scale from small datasets to millions of records"